mreichhoff/HanziGraph/README.md

 Flashcards can be created from the definitions and example sentences, and either studied in the tool or exported to Anki.
 The flashcards test both recognition (translating from Chinese to English) and recall (translating from English to Chinese); cloze cards (fill in the blank) are also made.
 When a new word is being studied, it should often be studied in several contexts, so up to 10 cards are made for a single word or character.

 You can learn more via [a discussion on reddit](https://www.reddit.com/r/ChineseLanguage/comments/tcgps5/free_tool_to_learn_hanzi_get_example_sentences/) and [on hacking Chinese](https://challenges.hackingchinese.com/resources/stories/513-hanzigraph-visual-vocabulary-relationships).
+The tool was also [recommended on the You Can Learn Chinese podcast](https://thechinaproject.com/podcast/the-impact-of-comprehensible-input-on-language-learning-a-deep-dive/).

 ## Running the code
 Running the main branch code is intended to be extremely simple.
 There is no backend; the entire app runs in-browser.
 Setup is therefore as simple as: